corymhall/pulumi-projen-project-types/API.md

 ```

 - *Type:* string
-- *Default:* >=3.150 <4.0
+- *Default:* >=3.153 <4.0

-The pulumi version to use The version range should be valid semver.
+The pulumi version to use.

+The version range should be valid semver

 ---